MarkEdit-app/MarkEdit-api/README.md

 ## Usage

-> The general workflow of making a MarkEdit script, which leverages [CodeMirror extensions](https://codemirror.net/docs/extensions/) to change the behavior of the app.
+> The general workflow for creating a MarkEdit script involves leveraging [CodeMirror extensions](https://codemirror.net/docs/extensions/) to modify the app's behavior.

 Add `markedit-api` to your (TypeScript) project's devDependencies: